blade47/editorjs-image/README.md

             "url": "https://www.tesla.com/tesla_theme/assets/img/_vehicle_redesign/roadster_and_semi/roadster/hero.jpg"
         },
         "caption": "Roadster // tesla.com",
-        "width": "66.67"
+        "width": "800",
+        "height": "450"
     }
 }
 ```

 **Notes:**
 - Unlike the original tool, this fork does not include `withBorder`, `withBackground`, or `stretched` fields as the tunes/settings UI has been removed for a cleaner, more focused experience.
-- **Responsive sizing:** Width is stored as percentage relative to the Editor.js block holder, making images automatically adapt to different container widths while preserving the user's visual intent.
-Height is always `auto` to maintain aspect ratio.
-- **Backward compatibility:** Old data with pixel values (e.g., `"800"`) or height fields is automatically detected and still works.
-New saves only store width in percentage format.
+- **Dimension storage:** Width and height are stored in pixels, preserving the exact size the user set when resizing.
+Combined with CSS `max-width: 100%`, images automatically scale down on smaller screens while maintaining the user's intended size on larger displays.

 ## Backend Response Format <a name="server-format"></a>